～Towards the future～

 Following the Second World War, assistance from the United States Christian Children's Fund in support of Japanese war orphans helped save the lives of over 80,000 children.
 In an attempt to pay forward all the support Japan has received, Child Fund Japan has been active since 1975 in promoting healthy growth for children living in poverty in Asia, as well as independence of family and community.
 All Toyoko Inn managers have become sponsor parents to children in the Philippines, and we are actively supporting the work of this organization.

 【Shanti Volunteer Association】

-A portion of VOD sales proceeds is donated to provide medical support in Asia and Africa, where medical care is not prevalent
+A portion of VOD sales goes to Asia and Africa, where medical care is not prevalent

 【Japan Overseas Christian Medical Cooperative Service】